Why you should outsource marketing

 My book Psychology in Marketing and Sales discusses many other elements that marketing involves including the customer buyer journey, why we decide to buy a specific product or service and how we are influenced by different ways in which a product or service is positioned.

 As a business grows, think twice about who you hire and how they can help.
-If you are serious about business growth then an expert is social media, video marketing or SEO should be considered but having a marketing manager who looks at the bigger picture and brings the many marketing elements together should be a top priority!
+If you are serious about business growth then an expert in video, social media or email marketing (or SEO) should be considered, but having a marketing manager who looks at the bigger picture and brings the many marketing elements together should be a top priority!